ediwijaya/Starbucks-Capstone-Project/README.md

 # Starbuck Capstone Project
-This is the project of my starbuck capstone project as requirement to graduate from Udacity Data Scientist Nanodegree Program
+This is the project of my Starbucks capstone project as requirement to graduate from Udacity Data Scientist Nanodegree Program

 ## Introduction
 The efficiency and effectivity of customer targeting is important for a business.
 This also